-Course objectives This course presents the foundations and methodology of growth diagnostics as well as the debates surrounding this approach.
-Targeted competences At the end of the course, student should be able to discuss and/or conduct a growth diagnostic in order to identify what keeps growth low.
-Prerequisites Students are supposed to have followed basic economic courses including microeconomics, macroeconomics and growth economics.
+This course presents the foundations and methodology of growth diagnostics as well as the debates surrounding this approach.

+At the end of the course, student should be able to conduct and discuss a growth diagnostic in order to identify what keeps economic growth low.

-- □ Course Outline
+Students are supposed to have followed basic economic courses including microeconomics, macroeconomics and growth economics.

-- 1. Theories of economic growth

-- 2. A conceptual framework for growth diagnostics

-- 3. Walking down the growth diagnostic decision tree

-- 4. Archetypal cases.
+- 1. Theories of economic growth - 2.
+A conceptual framework for growth diagnostics - 3.
+Walking down the growth diagnostic decision tree - 4.
+Archetypal cases.
 Case studies.

 Aghion, P., & Durlauf, S. (Eds.).
 (2005).
 Handbook of economic growth.
 Elsevier.
-Hausmann, R., Rodrik, D., & Velasco, A. (2008).
-Growth diagnostics.
-The Washington consensus reconsidered: Towards a new global governance, 324-355.

 Aghion, P., & Howitt, P. W. (2008).
 The economics of growth.
 MIT press.
-A list of references will also be provided during the class.